Adam Przybek: Wycombe Wanderers

 He moved to Wycombe Wanderers in July 2021 but was released by the club in May 2022.

 Walsall

 On 21 June 2022, Przybek joined League Two side Walsall on a free transfer, signing a one-year deal.
-He made his Walsall debut on 30 August 2022 in the EFL Trophy 1-0 defeat to West Ham united Under-21s.
+He made his Walsall debut on 30 August 2022 in the EFL Trophy 1–0 defeat to West Ham united Under-21s.
 Przybek's Walsall contract was cancelled by mutual agreement on 2 November 2022.
-He made his Stevenage debut on 15 February 2023 as a half-time substitute in the League Two 2-2 draw against Newport County.
+He made his Stevenage debut on 15 February 2023 as a half-time substitute in the League Two 2–2 draw against Newport County.

 Stevenage

 Przybek joined Stevenage on 6 February 2023.

+Stal Stalowa Wola

+On 12 July 2023, Przybek moved to his father's home country to join Polish II liga side Stal Stalowa Wola.
+He made two cup appearances before leaving the club on 19 January 2024.

+Persib Bandung

+On 30 June 2025, Przybek joined Indonesian Super League side Persib Bandung.

 International career

 Born in England, Przybek has represented both England and Wales at international level.
 Przybek played for England and Wales at under-15 and under-16 level before switching allegiance to Wales.
 He played for the Wales under-19 side in 2016 and the under-20 side from 2016 to 2019.

 He received his first call up to the Wales U21 squad in August 2019 for European Championship qualifiers.
 He made his debut for the Wales U21 side on 11 October 2019, starting in a 1–2 loss to Moldova U21 in a 2021 UEFA European Under-21 Championship qualifier.